 Anatomy of a tree

 This is a quick activity to get learners moving and using their bodies to create different shapes.
-This activity is a good ‘icebreaker’ activity for the start of a session, or a quick way to focus attention back to learning.
+It is a good ‘icebreaker’ activity for the start of a session, or a quick way to focus attention back to learning.

 Preparation